bacemkarray/transformer-playground/README.md

 Key advantages:

 - **Massive parameter reduction** - train <1% of a 7B model.
-- **Lower VRAM requirements** - especially with QLoRA’s 4‑bit NF4 base weights.
+- **Lower VRAM requirements** – frozen base weights and 4-bit quantization (QLoRA) reduce memory footprint.
-- **Faster training** - smaller gradient updates, less communication overhead.
+- **Reduced optimization overhead** – only the adapter weights receive gradients or optimizer updates.
 - **No degradation in downstream task quality** for many summarization workloads.

 This makes adapters ideal for studying *how much performance you can recover with minimal compute*.